Karl Maria Wiligut: Involvement in Himmler's personal staff

 In summer 1936, Gunther Kirchhoff and Wiligut, undertook a private 22-day expedition to the Murg Valley near Baden-Baden in the Black Forest, where there was a settlement described as consisting of "old half-timbered houses, architectural ornament, crosses, inscriptions, and natural and man-made rock formations in the forest," which, they claimed, showed it to be an ancient Krist settlement (Krist was a messianic Germanic figure allegedly associated with Irminism).
 Wiligut identified Schloss Eberstein as a center of Irminism.
 In Saxony, he discovered another "Irminist complex", identifying Einum as "spirit point", Bodenburg as "will point", Gandersheim as "central awareness point", Engelade as "force hand point", Kalefeld as "heart point" of the crucified Balder, Brunstein as "generative point", Naensen as "material hand point" and Ebergötzen as "skould point".

 Wiligut contributed significantly to the development of Wewelsburg as the order-castle and ceremonial center of SS pseudo-religious practice.
 He designed the Totenkopfring, which Himmler personally awarded to prestigious SS officers.

+After the Italian fascist and occultist Julius Evola visited Wewelsburg in 1938, where he proposed a secret order that would work towards a "Roman-Teutonic Empire", Himmler tasked Wiligut with investigating Evola's work and views.
+Wiligut delivered an unfavorable report that described Evola's vision as "utopian" and criticized his lack of knowledge of German history.

-In November 1938, Karl Wolff, chief adjutant of Himmler's personal staff and the second-highest-ranking officer in the SS, visited Wiligut's wife and learned of Wiligut's earlier involuntary commitment to a mental institution, which proved embarrassing to Himmler.
+In November 1938, Karl Wolff, chief adjutant of Himmler's personal staff and the second-highest-ranking officer in the SS, visited Wiligut's wife and learned of Wiligut's earlier involuntary commitment to a mental institution.
+This proved embarrassing to Himmler and led to Wiligut's subsequent fall from power.